Keep up with the latest hiring trends!

 1.)
 Improving employee retention

-According to the latest LinkedIn Workplace Learning report, companies that excel at internal mobility are able to retain their employees for twice (2x) as long as those who struggle with it.
+According to a LinkedIn Workplace Learning report, companies that excel at internal mobility are able to retain their employees for twice (2x) as long as those who struggle with it.
 A lack of future career development is a key driver of employee attrition.
 No-one wants to stagnate.
 By adopting a thorough program of internal mobility, you are future-proofing your workforce.
 It shows that you actively want to nurture talent and promote development within your organization – an attractive proposition for any employee.
 However, when 60% of workers believe it’s easier to find a new role with an external employer, as reported by Deloitte, companies need to reexamine their stance on internal mobility if they want to keep hold of their best talent.

 2.)
 Boosting employee engagement